 4.1.6.
 One (1) librarian as appointed by Dean of Libraries;

 4.1.7.
 A maximum of two (2) student members.
 The Students’ Association of MacEwan University will conduct the selection process for student members;

 4.1.8.
 Other non-voting members as may be determined by Faculty Council.

 4.2.2.
 Provost and Vice President Academic or designate;

 4.3.
-The majority of the voting membership of the Faculty Council shall be probationary, continuing and full-time limited-term academic staff of the Faculty.
+The majority of the voting membership of the Faculty Council shall be tenure track, tenured and full-time limited-term academic staff of the Faculty.

 5.0 Chair and Vice-Chair

 5.1.
 The Dean or designate will chair Faculty Council.